jpaquay/jpaquay.github.io/_posts/2022-12-28-test-markdown.md

 ### Last advice

+{: .box-warning}
-The `pageRef` parameter allows you to easily reference Hugo content pages and taxonomies.
-It is the quickest way to configure the menu as you can simply refer to any Hugo content item and it will automatically build the correct link.
-To link to external URLs, the `url` parameter can be used.
+The `pageRef` parameter allows you to easily reference Hugo It is the quickest way to configure the menu as you can simply refer to any Hugo.
 ---

 **Here's a useless table:**